sindresorhus/p-retry/readme.md

 Callback invoked on each failure.
 Receives a context object containing the error and retry state information.

+The function is called _before_ `shouldConsumeRetry` and `shouldRetry`, for all errors _except_ `AbortError`.

+The function is _not_ called on `AbortError`.

+If the function throws, all retries will be aborted and the original promise will reject with the thrown error.

 ```js
 import pRetry from 'p-retry';